 The Biomechanics Department conducts basic and applied research aimed at applying the principles of mechanics and materials science to understand and treat orthopedic problems.
-The primary research areas focus on joint reconstruction and joint restoration, mechanobiology of fracture healing and bone adaptation, and joint mechanics.
+The primary research areas focus on joint reconstruction and joint restoration, mechanobiology of bone adaptation, and joint mechanics.
 The complexities of the research questions require an integrated team approach among colleagues and across disciplines.

 Bone adapts to mechanical loads, increasing in mass in response to load, while decreasing in mass when load is removed, such as during prolonged bed rest or spaceflight.
 The goal of our research is to provide therapies aimed at keeping bones healthy.
 We can apply these therapies to clinical problems ranging from osteoporosis to fracture healing to orthopaedic implant fixation.